Anne Lister's Sex Guide

 Acknowledgements

-Special thanks to Kathryn Williams, Marlene Oliveira, Amanda Pryce, Pauline M, Jude Škulec, and Jenna Beyer for their help locating additional references, and again to Kathryn for use of her image of the Red Room at Shibden Hall.
-Significant credit and gratitude also extend to all of the #AnneListerCodeBreakers who are sharing their work online, making curation of these examples and excerpts possible.
+Special thanks to Livia Labate for page setup and editing assistance, Kathryn Williams, Marlene Oliveira, Amanda Pryce, Pauline M, Jude Škulec, Jenna Beyer, and Deborah Kamen for locating additional references, and to Shantel Smith for use of her image of the Red Room at Shibden Hall.
+Significant credit and gratitude also extend to my fellow #AnneListerCodeBreakers who are sharing their work online, making curation of these examples and excerpts possible.

 How to cite this guide